India’s Golden Triangle & Tiger Safari

 Day 9: Jaipur – Amber Fort

-Today, head to the ancient village of Amer to visit the remarkable Amber Fort.
+Today, head to the ancient village of Amer, to visit the remarkable Amber Fort.
 Located high on a hillside, the fort traditionally served as the royal stronghold, before Rajasthan’s capital relocated to Jaipur.
 After ascending to Amber Fort by Jeep, you are free to stroll through the sprawling complex of courtyards and halls.
 Bask in the incredible views of the fortifications on the surrounding mountains.
 The imposing exterior of the Amber Fort contrasts with its intricate and detailed interior.
 Many of the rooms have elaborately painted walls inlaid with decadent mirrors and precious stones.
+Afterwards, the rest of the afternoon is at leisure.

 Day 10: Jaipur – Patan